ryanmcdermott/3rs-of-software-architecture/README.md

 Without further ado, let's get started!

 ## 1. Readability
-Readability is the simplest way of measuring code quality and it's the simplest to fix.
-It is all about the most obvious things you see right when you open up a piece of code:
+Readability is the simplest way of assessing code quality and it's the most straightforward to fix.
+It the most obvious thing you see right when you open up a piece of code, and it consists of:

 * Formatting
 * Variable names